-The built-in Mavericks OS X speech recognition is good piece of Voice recognition software to give you a taste of what speech recognition is like, but not as good as Dragon Dictate, mainly due to the complete lack of any correction capability.
+The built-in Mavericks OS X speech recognition is a good piece of Voice recognition software to give you a taste of what speech recognition is like, but not as good as Dragon Dictate.
+This is mainly due to the complete lack of any correction capability.
 Here’s how it compares to Dragon Naturally Speaking, and how to enable the ‘Enhanced Dictation’ Mode which makes it a lot faster.

 I have just received a free version of Dragon Dictate version 4 to review.
 I installed it yesterday and first impressions are that it is slightly better than version 3 in recognition.
 This is surprising because I thought version 3 was so good that it would be hard to improve on.
 I’m putting it through it’s paces.
 Stay tuned because after I’ve used it for a week I’ll put out a review.